 To cover event costs, we ask non-members for a voluntary donation of $5.
-Non-members may attend for free if they take advantage of our discounted six-month membership of $15 and join that evening.
+Non-members may attend for free if they join that evening.
 As always, GGAS members are welcome to attend free of charge.
 Locations are listed on the right side of this page.

 Avian Malaria in a Changing WorldRavinder N.M.
 Sehgal San Francisco: Thursday, March 20 7 p.m. refreshments, 7:30 p.m. program

 The effects of deforestation and climate change on health are diverse and becoming increasingly apparent.
 Ravinder Sehgal presents research on the impact of human-induced change on the prevalence and diversity of avian malaria in birds from the tropics to the Arctic.
 Research shows that habitat degradation leads to altered patterns of malaria prevalence and disruptions in parasite diversity.
 Models using a multidisciplinary approach have been developed to help predict how deforestation and climate change will impact the spread of avian diseases.

 Ravinder Sehgal, who holds a PhD in cell biology from UCSF, is an associate professor in the department of biology at San Francisco State University, where he teaches courses in parasitology and emerging infectious diseases.
 Sehgal takes advantage of current advances in molecular biology to address large questions in disease emergence.
 His research focuses on the ecology of diseases in birds.
 Since an early age, he has been fascinated and saddened by the extinction of species.
 Through his research and teaching, he strives to make an impact in conservation biology.